-The BWCA can be accessed from several places around Northern Minnesota.
+You can access the BWCA from several places around Northern Minnesota.
 Entry Points (EP), which are numbered and marked on overnight entry permits, can be found in Cook, Lake, and Saint Louis Counties, with the most popular entry points located near Ely and on the Gunflint Trail in Grand Marais.
 You can visit the BWCA year-round, but the area receives the most visitors in the summer months.

-If you are not planning on planning your BWCA trip through an outfitter you can find available permits via Recreation.gov.
+If you are not planning on coordinating your BWCA trip through an outfitter you can find available permits via Recreation.gov.

 There are a lot of rules and regulations involved, and even an experienced camper may not be aware of all of the gear you may need.
 If it is your first BWCA trip we recommend you plan your trip through and outfitter.

-There are a few dozen located along the BWCA from Ely to Grand Marais.
+There are a few dozen outfitters located along the BWCA from Ely to Grand Marais.
 All outfitters offer package deals that offer all of the equipment you will need during your trip into the BWCA.
 From canoes to food they’ve got you covered!
-Prices vary so check with your specific outfitter.
+Prices vary so check with your specific outfitter when planning for expenses.

 Besides providing equipment for your trip outfitters will also help you plan the best route for your group and help identify campsite along your route.

 Choosing an Entry Point